 - Preheat Your Grill: Set your grill to medium-high heat.
 (See alternative cooking methods below.)

-- Make the Street Corn Sauce: Combine mayonnaise, sour cream, chili powder, garlic, and cilantro.
+- Make the Elote (Street Corn) Sauce: Combine mayonnaise, sour cream, chili powder, garlic, and cilantro.

 - Grill the Corn: Grill the corn about 8 to 10 minutes until cooked through and lightly charred.